TICKS AT THE BEACH

 Can You Get Lyme Disease at the Beach?
 Ticks Are Moving to Coastal Areas

 Can you get Lyme disease at the beach?
 Yes.
-Ticks are now being found in coastal environments—changing how we think about Lyme disease risk.
+Ticks are increasingly being found in coastal environments—including beaches, dunes, and shoreline trails.

-Pleasure Beach in Bridgeport, Connecticut, was closed for the summer—not for weather, but for ticks.
+Pleasure Beach in Bridgeport, Connecticut, was closed for the summer of 2025—not because of weather, but because of ticks.

-Multiple tick species were identified, including the Asian longhorned tick—an emerging invasive species.
+Multiple species were identified, including the Asian longhorned tick, an emerging invasive species.

 Ticks at the Beach: What We’re Seeing